 *Transfer Student Note: It may take several days after you check in to receive your new I-20.

 During International Orientation, current international and American students, university administrators, and faculty members welcome new international students to Trine.
 Students have the opportunity to move into residence halls early, get settled in their rooms, and take care of logistics.
-All students are still expected to still fully participate in Fall Orientation, which addresses general adjustment to college life at Trine.
-Students must also remember to take their placement tests, shown below:
+All students are still expected to still fully participate in Spring Orientation, which addresses general adjustment to college life at Trine.
+Students must also remember to take their placement tests.
+The schedule for Orientation and placement tests will be updated later during the semester.

 English Placement Test (For ESL Students Only)